Porsche 911 (classic)

-The original Porsche 911 (pronounced nine eleven, Neunelfer) is a luxury sports car made by Porsche AG of Stuttgart, Germany.
-A prototype of the famous, distinctive, and durable design was shown to the public in autumn 1963.
+The original Porsche 911 (pronounced nine eleven, Neunelfer) is a sports car made by Porsche AG of Stuttgart, Germany.
+A prototype of the design was shown to the public in autumn 1963.
 Production began in September 1964 and continued through 1989.
 It was succeeded by a modified version, internally referred to as Porsche 964 but still sold as Porsche 911, as are current models.

 Mechanically, the 911 was notable for being rear engined and air-cooled.
 From its inception, the 911 was modified both by private teams and the factory itself for racing, rallying and other types of automotive competition.
 The original 911 series is often cited as the most successful competition car ever, especially when its variations are included, mainly the powerful 911-derived 935 which won 24 Hours of Le Mans and other major sports cars races outright against prototypes.

-Introduction

-The Porsche 911 was developed as a much more powerful, larger, more comfortable replacement for the Porsche 356.
-The new car made its public debut at the 1963 Internationale Automobil-Ausstellung, better known to English speakers as the Frankfurt Motor Show.

-It was initially designated as the "Porsche 901", after its internal project number.
-However, Peugeot protested on the grounds that in France it had exclusive rights to car names formed by three numbers with a zero in the middle.
-So, instead of selling the new model with another name in France, Porsche changed the name to 911.
-It went on sale in 1964.
+Prototyping

+To update the style and utility of the 356B's T5 body, T7 body styling/design project was led by Butzi Porsche by applying modified style and 100mm longer wheelbase to 356B Karmann hardtop in 1959-1960.
+Another design/engineering project, T6 body, led by Erwin Komenda, including a bigger front trunk and rear engine compartment opening, bigger rear window, and twin grilles on the engine lid, was progressing alongside.
+The T6 debuted in 1962 as a facelift on 356B without the longer wheelbase or the 911-like front and rear style of the T7.